Southeast Japanese Language School

 The mission statement of our school is: “We, at Southeast Japanese School, are committed to providing instructions in the Japanese language and culture.
 Our goal is to enable students to successfully function in a Japanese-speaking environment and to foster an appreciation of the Japanese culture.”

 The school provides students the opportunity to experience Japanese culture as they learn the language.
 Our program provides a rich variety of cultural activities including monthly cultural events to enhance cultural experience and understanding.
 It is hoped that the experience at the Southeast Japanese School will provide students with a better understanding of the Japanese people.

 We believe that foreign language is best taught at a young age when children are most responsive to new languages.
 The school includes a kindergarten program for children who are 5 years old.
 Our regular program is recommended for children 6 years and older.
 Our program includes all modalities of the language including listening, speaking, reading, writing, and culture.

-The school year begins in early September and ends at the end of July.
+The school year begins in late August and ends at the end of June.